-Subservice Organization - Strata Defense Category Criteria Control access controls CC6.4 StrataDefense has procedures in place to control physical access to its data processing facilities and assets.
+Subservice Organization - StrataDefense Category Criteria Control Access Controls CC6.4 Bank-A-Count has procedures in place to control physical access to its data processing facilities and assets.
 CC6.8 Critical security updates are applied to systems.
 The software patch management program is utilized to track configuration, modifications, and management of infrastructure and software.
 Centrally managed antivirus software is in place and is configured for real-time scanning and full daily scans.
 Virus signatures are updated daily.
 Intrusion detection/prevention systems and other tools are used to identify, log, and report potential security breaches and other incidents.
 The system notifies the security administration team and/or the network administrator of potential incidents in progress.
 System Operations CC7.1 Management has defined configuration standards in the information security policies and procedures.

-Subservice Organization - Strata Defense Category Criteria Control CC7.2 CCTV cameras monitor physical access to the entity's facilities and visitor access to the facility and server room require the visitor to sign a visitor log prior upon arrival.
+Subservice Organization - StrataDefense Category Criteria Control CC7.2 CCTV cameras monitor physical access to the entity's facilities and visitor access to the facility and server room require the visitor to sign a visitor log prior upon arrival.
 The badge access system logs successful and failed physical access attempts and the logs could be pulled for review when necessary.

-Bank-A-Count management, along with the subservice organization, define the scope and responsibility of the controls necessary to meet all the relevant trust services criteria through written contracts, such as service level agreements.
+Bank-A-Count management, along with the subservice organization, define the scope and responsibility of the controls necessary to meet the relevant trust services criteria through written contracts, such as SLAs.
 In addition, Bank-A-Count performs monitoring of the subservice organization controls, including the following procedures:

-- Holding periodic discussions with vendors and subservice organization(s) - Reviewing attestation reports over services provided by vendors and subservice organization(s) - Monitoring external communications, such as customer complaints relevant to the services provided by the subservice organization
+- Holding periodic discussions with vendors and the subservice organization - Reviewing attestation reports over services provided by vendors and the subservice organization - Monitoring external communications, such as customer complaints relevant to the services provided by the subservice organization